moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 ```

 You will see the execution as shown in the picture

-Each Client loads the global model and does the local training, gets the Train-AUC and Valis-AUC.
 ![execution](./figures/execution.png)
+Each Client loads the global model and does the local training, gets the train-auc and valid-auc.

 ###### Command Usage